cdavis4/fake_news_detective/README.md

 	- In the Browser there should be an eye in a magnifying glass next to the address URL box
 	- Click on the icon to open a popup

-5) Testing Permissions, web information capture, dynamic icons/headers & local storage use
+5) Testing Permissions, Web Information Capture, Dynamic Icons/Headers and Local Storage Use
-	- Inside of the popup you will see a `cycle` and a `Submit` button.
+	- Inside of the popup you will see a `Cycle` button and a `Submit` button
 	- After clicking on `Submit` you will see the following that was stored and pulled from Chrome extension's version of local storage
 		- User email
 		- Web Page title
 		- On Change latest URL navigated to
 		- InnerHTML text for the web page

-	- After clicking on `cycle` you will see the icon change and the header in the popup will change as well to match.
-Continue clicking to cycle through the different article/web page status; unknown, real, fake, and the base icon.
+	- After clicking on `Cycle` you will see the icon change and the header in the popup will change as well to match the current icon that is displayed.
+Continue clicking on this button to cycle through the different article/web page statuses: unknown, real, fake, and base icon.

 6) Viewing Command Line for Extensions